radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 A data source named replicationjournal is included in the RadiantOne install and plays the role of the journal.
 This data source points to the default cn=replicationjournal store installed with RadiantOne and should not be deleted or deactivated.

+The default *replicationjournal* LDAP data source and cn=replicationjournal naming context are associated with the default super user account (e.g. cn=Directory Administrator).
+This user allows access controls checking to be avoided for inter-cluster replication events.
+If you do not want the super user account associated with the replication journal data source (and inter-cluster replication events), you can set a different Bind DN/user account for the replicationjournal LDAP data source and add this user as a member of the Directory Replicators group.
+Members of this group have the privilege of by-passing ACI checking when used to establish the connection for inter-cluster replication.

+The group entry is located in the RadiantOne namespace at: cn=Directory Replicators,ou=globalgroups,cn=config

 ![An image showing ](Media/Image7.17.jpg)

 Figure 7.17: The Journal Leveraged by Multi-master Replication